stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 ## Loading a Module on All Nodes

 - **Command**: `nl(modulename)`
 - **Description**: Load the given module on all nodes in the distributed system.
+Note: the module must be compiled first using `c(modulename)`.

 ## Pinging a Node